5B4AON/aprsrover/docs/aprs.md

 ## Notes
 - All hardware access is abstracted for easy mocking in tests.
-- See the main README and examples for more advanced usage.
+- See the [examples/README.md](../examples/README.md) for more advanced usage scenarios.